An Introduction to Geometric Topology: Limit set

-the positive light cone and recall from Section \ref{projective:compactification:subsection} that the boundary at infinity $\partial I^n$ may be interpreted as the set of rays in $L$.
-More than that, every non-trivial vector $x\in L$ determines a horoball $O$ centred at $[x]\in\partial I^n$, defined by the equation

-The horoball gets smaller as $x$ goes to infinity. \begin{ex} This is really a horoball centred at $[x]$. \end{ex} \begin{proof}[Hint] Prove that the boundary horosphere $\langle x,y \rangle =-1$ is orthogonal to all the lines pointing to $x$. \end{proof}
+\begin{example} Consider the thrice-punctured sphere $S$ obtained by gluing two identical copies of an ideal triangle along their sides.
+This is a complete finite-volume hyperbolic surface with three cusps.
+We may fix three disjoint truncated cusps of the same area, as sketched in Figure \ref{horoballs:fig}-(left).
+These lift to three families of disjoint horoballs as in Figure \ref{horoballs:fig}-(right). \end{example}

-With this interpretation, the $\Gamma$-orbits $B_1^i, \ldots, B_c^i$ of horoballs form a discrete subset in $L$.
+We use the hyperboloid model $I^n$ and interpret a horoball as a point in the positive light cone $L$ as explained in the previous section.
+The $\Gamma$-orbits $B_1^i, \ldots, B_c^i$ of horoballs form a discrete subset in $L$.
 If we modify the initial truncated cusp $H_j$, all the points $B_j^i\in L$ are rescaled by the same constant.

+We make a crucial observation: the points $B_j^i$ are discrete in $L$, but the rays that contain them form a countable dense subset of $L$, because they correspond to the parabolic points of $\Gamma$, that are dense by Corollary \ref{parabolic:hyperbolic:dense:cor}.

 We now define $C\subset \matR^{n+1}$ as the convex hull of the points $B_j^i$ in $\matR^{n+1}$.
 We note that $C$ is $\Gamma$-invariant.
+An example is shown in Figure \ref{convex-hull:fig}.
 The convex hull will define a decomposition of $M$ into ideal polyhedra.
-The construction breaks into some steps.

-\begin{prop} The convex hull $C$ has dimension $n+1$. \end{prop} \begin{proof} If $C$ is contained in a proper smallest affine subspace, parallel to a vector subspace $W$, then $\Gamma$ preserves $W$ and $W^\perp$ and hence preserves either a hyperbolic subspace of $I^n$ or a point in $\partial I^n$.
-This is impossible since $M$ has finite volume. \end{proof}
+The convex hull $C$ is contained in the convex hull of $L$, that consists of all the positive timelike and lightlike vectors.
+The following proposition says that $C$ intersects $L$ into countably many half-lines based at the points $B_j^i$.

-\begin{prop} The set $L\cap C$ is the set of points $\alpha B_j^i$ for some $\alpha \geqslant 1$. \end{prop} \begin{proof} Pick a point $x\in L$ not of this type: the segment $0x$ does not intersect $\{B_j^i\}$.
+\begin{prop} The set $C\cap L$ is the set of points $\alpha B_j^i$ for some $\alpha \geqslant 1$. \end{prop} \begin{proof} Pick a point $x\in L$ not of this type: the segment $0x$ does not intersect $\{B_j^i\}$.
 Since $\{B_j^i\}\subset L$ is discrete, we can perturb the hyperplane $H$ tangent in $x$ to $L$ so that it intersects $L$ into a small ellipsoid around $0x$, and so that $\{B_j^i\}$ lies on the opposite side of $H$ of $x$.
 Therefore $x \not \in C$.